21 Bridges: Production

 On July 11, 2018, it was announced that Chadwick Boseman would star in the film, then known under the title 17 Bridges, with Brian Kirk directing.
 J. K. Simmons, Sienna Miller and Taylor Kitsch were cast in September.
 Chris Pratt, Andrew Koji, Will Yun Lee, and Lewis Tan were also considered for roles.

 Filming began on September 24, with production occurring between New York City and Philadelphia.
 Keith David, Morocco Omari, Stephan James and Jamie Neumann joined in October 2018.
 Sienna Miller would later reveal just after Chadwick Boseman's death that Boseman donated part of his salary to her in order to have her fairly compensated when STX did not meet her requested pay.

 Henry Jackman and Alex Belcher composed the film score, with the soundtrack being released by Sony Classical Records.

 Release

 21 Bridges was released in the United States and Canada on November 22, 2019.
 It was previously scheduled to be released on July 12 and September 27, 2019.

+Home media

 The film was released in digital download on February 4, 2020, and also released on DVD and Blu-ray on February 18, 2020.
 Over its first two weeks of release the film totaled $3.2 million in sales.